-Traveling as a family is one of the joys of life, whether for an exciting vacation, a weekend trip, or even a simple day out driving somewhere new.
-While hitting the road with your family is an enjoyable trip, it’s also a need to remain safe, especially when you have young ones.
+Traveling as a family is one of the joys of life, whether for an exciting vacation, a weekend road trip, or even a simple day out driving somewhere new.
+While hitting the road with your family is enjoyable, it also wants it to be a safe drive, especially when you have young ones.

 Plan Your Route